 - Medical Facilities: Spacecraft are equipped with medical kits and facilities for dealing with health issues that may arise during a mission.

 - Galley: The kitchen area where astronauts prepare and consume their meals.
-It includes food storage, preparation tools, and dining areas designed for the zero-gravity environment.
+It includes food storage, preparation tools, and dining areas designed for the zero-Gravity environment.

 - Safety Equipment: Includes fire extinguishers, emergency oxygen supplies, and escape hatches, ensuring astronaut safety in case of emergencies.